Canon RF 24mm F1.4 L VCM Lens Review

 Back to Top

-The Canon RF 24mm F1.4 L VCM vs. EF 24mm f/1.4L II USM Lens comparison shows the RF lens is slightly narrow, longer, and lighter.
+The Canon RF 24mm F1.4 L VCM vs. EF 24mm f/1.4L II USM Lens comparison shows the RF lens is slightly narrower, longer, and lighter.
 Also, the EF lens requires the extra size and weight of a Canon Mount Adapter EF-EOS R for use on an R-series camera.
-The RF lens has 11 aperture blades vs. 8, 67mm filter threads vs. 77mm.
+The RF lens has 11 aperture blades vs. 8 and 67mm filter threads vs. 77mm.
 The RF lens's AF is driven by VCM and Nano USM vs. Ring USM, has Lens Function buttons, and has aperture and control rings.
 The EF lens has a focus distance window.
 The primary reason to get the EF lens is because the used price is low.

 Canon has another RF 24mm lens in the line-up, the consumer-grade RF 24mm F1.8 Macro IS STM Lens.

 The Canon RF 24mm F1.4 L VCM vs. RF 24mm F1.8 Macro IS STM Lens comparison shows the f/1.8 lens weighing about half as much and measuring considerably shorter.
-The STM lens uses 52mm filters vs. 65mm, has a 0.50x maximum magnification vs. 0.17x, and has image stabilization.
+The STM lens uses 52mm filters vs. 67mm, has a 0.50x maximum magnification vs. 0.17x, and has image stabilization.
 The VCM has a dedicated focus ring, VCM and Nano USM AF vs. STM, 11 aperture blades vs. 9, Lens Function buttons, an aperture ring, and a 2/3 stop wider aperture.
 Of course, the professional-grade L lens is considerably more expensive.

 The Canon RF 24mm F1.4 L VCM vs. RF 35mm F1.4 L VCM Lens comparison reflects similarity.
 Get the lens with the focal length that works best for you.
 Often, getting both is the right decision, as these lenses are complementary.